When is hospice care appropriate?

 - Further aggressive treatments to sustain life are no longer beneficial

-Designed with the needs of patients and families in mind, we offer:
+Designed with the needs of patients and families in mind, Davis Hospice Center features:

 - 12 private patient suites in three cottages

-- Window seating adaptable for sleeping family members
+- In-room window seating adaptable for sleeping family members

 - Abundant natural light and airy spaces with high-vaulted ceilings